States of Jersey

 (2) The

-Chief Minister shall inform the States of any such appointment or dismissal.
+Chief Minister must inform the States of the appointment, dismissal or

 (1) The